nyu-devops/lab-flask-tdd/README.md

 ## What's featured in the project?

-    * server.py -- the main Service using Python Flask
+    * app/service.py -- the main Service using Python Flask
-    * models.py -- the data model using SQLAlchemy
+    * app/models.py -- the data model using SQLAlchemy
     * tests/test_server.py -- test cases against the service
     * tests/test_pets.py -- test cases against the Pet model

-This repo is part of the CSCI-GA.3033-013: **DevOps** course at NYU created by John Rofrano.
+This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created by John Rofrano.